 The University of South Carolina in Columbia, SC, will present In Memory of his Memory, featuring sculptures by the late Peter Lenzo (1955-2024), on view in the McMaster Gallery, from June 6 -27, 2025.
-A reception will be held on June 6, from
+A reception will be held on June 6, from 6-8pm.

 The exhibition celebrates the life and art of Peter Lenzo featuring artwork created in Chicago during his final years and never previously shown in South Carolina.
 Lenzo is a widely recognized ceramic sculptor with a national profile.
 The New York City native, who grew up in Detroit, was selected for the 1995 and 1998 South Carolina Triennial exhibitions at the South Carolina State Museum in Columbia.
-Lenzo is known for sculptures based on traditional southern face jugs.
-He distorts the facial expressions and sometimes attaches bizarre, fantastical, kitsch, and grotesque objects onto a traditional face jug form.
-Some of his face jugs are more realistic portraits while others are pure fantasy.
+Lenzo eter Lenzo in one of his studios, photo courtesy of Mike Brown Contemporary is known for sculptures based on traditional the head were exploding.
+From 1991-2001, southern face jugs.
+He distorts the facial expressions and sometimes attaches bizarre, Lenzo's work transitioned from resembling fantastical, kitsch, and grotesque objects stylized traditional Southern face jugs to onto a traditional face jug form.
+Some of his more realistic self-portraits.

+face jugs are more realistic portraits while others are pure fantasy.